Skip to main content

 Just like in the 1940s, when the agency was approached to act as the region’s resettlement headquarters for refugees fleeing war torn Europe – with efforts led by a woman refugee staff member - we’re proud to have resettled the largest number of Afghan Allies on the East Coast since July 2021.
 Prior to the fall of Kabul, 94% of LSSNCA’s resettled clients were SIV holders, and we have again committed to welcoming the largest number of Afghans in the current fiscal year.
 The agency was also one of the predominant resettlement agencies for Bosnians fleeing Serbia, and we continue to open our doors for Ukrainians.
 And just as in the beginning, many of our staff are former refugees, asylum-seekers, and SIV holders, so they’ve been on similar paths as those we accompany today.

 They say you need to know where you came from to know where you’re going.
-Here at LSSNCA we’re taking cues from our early days and are looking forward to creating group foster homes once again for unaccompanied children, and filling in gaps in mental healthcare services like we did in the 1960s by expanding our mental health wraparound services – even beyond our newest program, CARE for Newcomers which offers trauma-informed counseling to individuals and families.
+Here at LSSNCA we’re taking cues from our early days and are looking forward to creating group foster homes once again for unaccompanied children, and filling in gaps in mental healthcare services like we did in the 1960s by expanding our mental health wraparound services – with our previous CARE for Newcomers program, being a launch partner for the Case Management Pilot Program (CMPP), and providing informed counseling to eligible individuals and families enrolled in our RIS program.

 Today, we continue the tradition of service by resettling refugees, providing vital clinical health interventions for immigrants, offering foster homes to unaccompanied refugee children, and empowering youth through healthy relationships education and leadership workshops.